openownership/openownership.beta/_visualisation/core/relevance.md

 **However, you may consider only some Parties or interest Chains to be *relevant*** to your point.
 If so, there are ways to collapse or diminish the other parts of your diagram while maintaining an accurate portrayal of the situation:

-* [Stacks](/visualisation/core/stacks) let you reduce a Chain of interests, or multiple Subjects, into a single Node.
+* [Stacks](/visualisation/core/stacks) let you reduce a Chain of interests, or multiple Beneficial Owners, into a single Node.
-* You may draw non-relevant parts of your diagram with up to a 25% tint or 25% opacity (if doing so, these must be more tinted/transparent than any other such treatments in your diagram).
+* You may draw non-relevant parts of your diagram with a tint or transparency (if doing so, these must be more tinted/transparent than any other such treatments in your diagram).
-* [Optional Features](/visualisation/optional) may be applied only to the Chains you consider to be relevant.
+* Some [Optional Features](/visualisation/optional) are applied only to relevant Chains.

-If you apply Optional Features only to relevant parts, then you *must* also draw non-relevant parts less prominently.
+If you use an Optional Feature that applies only to relevant parts, then you *must* also draw non-relevant parts less prominently.
 This ensures readers understand why those Optional Features are not shown elsewhere.

 Unless you explicitly decide otherwise, all parts of your diagram are assumed to be relevant.

 *[Party]: {{ site.data.definitions.BOVS.Party }}
-*[Subjects]: {{ site.data.definitions.BOVS.Subject }}
+*[Beneficial Owners]: {{ site.data.definitions.BOVS.BeneficialOwner }}
 *[Chains]: {{ site.data.definitions.BOVS.Chain }}